dallonses-agency/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## What type of PR is this? (only keep the ones that apply)

 - Feature
-- Bug Fix
+- Fix
+- Docs
+- Test
+- Chore
+- Build
+- Style
 - Refactor
-- Documentation Update
 - Other (please describe)

 ## Related Jira Issue